zautumnz/luvi/README.md

 ## Changes

+* 2.1.1: Deprecated `lv` shorthand.
+This will still work until it's removed in 3.0.0.
+Please update any scripts using `lv` to use `luvi`.
 * 2.0.0: Switched to MIT license.
 * 0.8.6: `luvi` no longer has a proxying utility.
 If you need that, please use [freddie](http://npm.im/freddie) instead.